E-commerce outside the European Union

 An example of VAT in Switzerland

-Suppose you run an online shop that sells goods to Swiss consumers.
-Switzerland is not an EU country, so you export your goods and charge your Swiss customer 0% VAT.
+Switzerland is not an EU country.
+Swiss prefer to pay in Swiss francs, CHF.
+You export your goods and charge 0% to your Swiss customer.
 Your customer pays Swiss import VAT.
-Switzerland has two VAT rates for goods:
+Your customer pays Swiss import VAT.
+Switzerland has 2 VAT for goods:

 Do you need a Swiss VAT number?